khlumzeemee/marinesensor/README.md

     - https://pymotw.com/2/select/

 ##Goal
-    - read and parse the socket data (asynchronous)
+    - connect to an asynchronous server socket, read and parse the socket data
+    - fail safe mechanism (disconnection detection)
+    - create a second synchronous socket server (HTTP style, use once and dispose) for specific queries
     - display the data in real-time in a user interface